 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Bachelor's degree in the discipline taught in the department is required.
-A Master's degree in the discipline is preferred.
+Education: A bachelor's degree is required; a degree in the discipline taught in the department is preferred.
+A master's degree is preferred.

 Experience: This position requires no minimum experience, however experience in either teaching, counseling and/or advisement at the university/college level is preferred.

 Skills: Excellent interpersonal skills, in particular the ability to work with the public in person and by telephone, are required.
 Strong verbal and written communication skills are required.
 Computer literacy is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 1. Provides an essential student service of advisement to undergraduate (and as appropriate, graduate) students by assisting them in the development of academic schedules appropriate for their stated educational goals, guiding them in decision-making and learning how to accept responsibility for their decisions.